 There are many instances in life where forgiveness is extraordinarily difficult.
-For a parent grieving the loss of their child in a senseless school shooting, a man whose wife left him for another, or perhaps a woman dealing with the aftermath of sexual abuse… (the list could go on).
+For a parent grieving the loss of their child in a senseless school shooting, a man whose wife left him for another, or perhaps a woman dealing with the aftermath of sexual abuse (the list could go on).
 S

-In these cases, forgiveness can sometimes seem not only impossible, but irresponsible in the name of justice.
+In these cases, forgiveness can sometimes seem not only impossible but irresponsible in the name of justice.
 So, should we really forgive all those who harm us?
 Unsurprisingly, Jesus had a lot to say on this very topic and chose to communicate this life lesson through yet another story.
 You can read the complete parable in Matthew 18: 21-35.

 A man was in tremendous debt to the king – 10,000 talents.
-Now, a talent was about 72 pounds of a precious metal.
+Now, a talent was about 72 pounds of precious metal.
 If that metal was gold, one talent today would equal roughly $1.6 million.
 Now multiply that by 10,000.
 The amount of debt owed by this man was impossible to repay in a lifetime.
 The king knew this and ordered the man, his family, and all their possessions sold to pay the debt.
 The man fell to the ground and begged the king for mercy.
 In an incredible act of compassion – the king forgave this great debt.

-In the same way, we are to show a similar attitude of compassion and forgiveness towards those who hurt or wrong us.
-This isn’t done to earn God’s forgiveness, but out of gratitude for what He’s done for us.
+In the same way, we are to show a similar attitude of forgiveness towards those who hurt or wrong us.
+It isn’t easy to do and it isn’t done to earn God’s forgiveness, but out of gratitude for what He’s done for us.

 When we truly realize the magnitude of God’s forgiveness, the easier it is to forgive others for wounds both big and small.

 So, the answer to the question at the beginning is, “Yes.”